kmhcreative/zappbar/README.md

 * &lt;1440px wide (HD Tablets & Phones) - should work on Surface tablets
 * &lt;1920px wide (Phones, Tablets, 720p HD Desktops) - should work on any screen that is UNDER “Full HD” resolution.
 * All Screen Sizes - applies ZappBars regardless of screen size.

+Note: if you've set Theme Layout to "Retrofit" but this is set to "None" it also will not retrofit the theme.
+"None" completely disables ZappBar on the front-end of the site.

 **Apply ZappBars On:** This is where you decide what DEVICES of the screen size(s) you set above will have ZappBars applied to them: